Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Background

 \subsubsection{Observation refinement}

 Technically, an observation model $\obsmodel$ groups states into equivalence classes where states appear indistinguishable.
 Observation refinement improves this partitioning by introducing a refined model $\obsmodel'$ that further partitions these classes.
 Essentially, $\obsmodel'$ captures additional behavioral variations, particularly those linked to side-channel effects, that $\obsmodel$ may overlook.
-For instance,~\cref{fig:shadowobs} depicts the Spectre V1 primitive annotated with attacker's observation from the $\ctobsmodel$ model and shadow observation from the $\specobsmodel$ that enable the attacker to observe operation that may execute during the speculation.}
+For instance,~\cref{fig:shadowobs} depicts the Spectre V1 primitive annotated with the attacker's observation from the $\ctobsmodel$ model and shadow observation from the $\specobsmodel$ that enable the attacker to observe an operation that may execute during the speculation.} The current implementation of our toolchain focuses on branch misprediction; modeling other Spectre variants (e.g., store-to-load forwarding in Spectre-v4, or return-stack-buffer effects) would require developing suitable observation models.
+More generally, our framework is parametric in the observation model: a new model requires only formalizing which processor-state components are observable for each instruction type and implementing the corresponding instrumentation, while the rest of the pipeline is unchanged.